pvoznyuk/react-pretty-numbers/README.md

 - Display numbers with precision.
 - Display numbers as currency.
 - Display numbers as percentage.
+- Display shorten numbers (like 2k).
+- Display titles on mouseover.
 - Justification and Styling of numbers.
 - Runs in the browser and Node.js.
 - Built on standards.